Table of Contents

 Where is Austria?

 Austria is a mountainous landlocked country in Central Europe, it shares borders with the Czech Republic and Germany to the north, Slovakia and Hungary to the east, Slovenia and Italy to the south, and Switzerland and Liechtenstein to the west.
-It is a beautiful country with lakes surrounded by flowers, mountains and waterfalls and stunning traditional architecture.
+It is a beautiful country with lakes surrounded by flowers, mountains and waterfalls, stunning traditional architecture and Austrian landmarks.

 There are so many places to visit in Austria but Tirol is one of the most beautiful regions to go in the summer.